UBC Cited in Publication for Smallpox Vaccine Safety Surveillance Study

 UBC recently participated in a smallpox safety surveillance study.
 This prospective study included the enrollment of 20,136 subjects who were active-duty military personnel undergoing pre-deployment medical readiness.
 The trial was initiated to address safety concerns relating to myopericarditis.

 From conducting clinical trials to meeting post-approval regulatory requirements, we can help guide your infectious disease product or vaccine on its critical path to rapid approval and beyond.
 UBC’s leadership team have authored and supported countless submissions to regulatory authorities and remain current on the latest global regulatory trends and changes.
-To learn more about our experience and to discuss how we can support your business continuity during this critical time head here.
+To learn more about our experience and to discuss how we can support your clinical development, head here.

 D. J. Faix, D. M. Gordon, L. N. Perry et al., Prospective safety surveillance study of ACAM2000 smallpox vaccine in deploying military personnel, Vaccine, https://doi.org/10.1016/j.vaccine.2020.09.037